adrhill/julia-ml-course/website/write.md

 ### Organizing dependencies, source files and exports

-Once your project grows, you will want to add dependencies and organize your code in smaller source files.
+Once your project grows, you will want to use functions from dependencies and organize your code by splitting it into smaller source files.

 It is recommended to explicitly import the functions you need from your dependencies.
 If you only need the `cholesky` function from LinearAlgebra.jl, don't just write `using LinearAlgebra` as it will import all functions exported by LinearAlgebra.
 Instead, specify `using LinearAlgebra: cholesky`.